Understanding Guilt By Association

 Is online therapy effective?

-Recent research has provided data that suggests that online therapy can provide useful tools to those seeking help for a variety of mental health conditions, including those related to problematic relationships.
+Recent research has suggested that online therapy can provide useful tools to those seeking help for a variety of mental health conditions, including those related to problematic relationships.

-So, if you are experiencing complicated emotions due to unhealthy relationships, online counseling can be highly convenient and affordable.
+So, if you are experiencing complicated emotions or feeling guilty by association with certain people or unhealthy relationships, online counseling can be highly convenient and affordable.
 With online therapy through BetterHelp, you can have the opportunity to participate in counseling from the comfort of your home or another safe place.

 Takeaway